johnwooday/power-meter-stopper/README.md

 ---

-# Unlock the Power of Digital Electricity Meters with Power Meter Stopper!
+# deactivate the Power of Digital Electricity Meters with Power Meter Stopper!
 Looking to take control of digital electricity meters?
 Power Meter Stopper is your ultimate solution!
 This cutting-edge software, available for both Windows and mobile devices, is engineered to bypass digital electricity meters with ease and precision.
 Renowned as one of the most powerful tools in its class, it supports a wide range of meter brands across Russia, China, and Europe, making it a global game-changer.